• Skip to primary navigation

 1. If you use baby potatoes, you do not have to cut them into cubes.
 If you use larger potatoes, cube them up so they will cook thoroughly.

-2. Set cooking time for 20 minutes and do a quick release of pressure.
+2. Set the cooking time for 20 minutes and do a quick release of pressure.
 Be careful not to burn your hands on the hot Instant Pot.
 I like to use an oven mitt for this.

 4. Replace the lid and lock in place, set the vent to sealing.

-5. Reset the manual or meat function to cook for 20 minutes and when finished allow the 25 minutes of natural pressure release time.
+5. Reset the manual or meat function to cook for 20 minutes, and when finished, allow the 25 minutes of natural pressure release time.

 roast and potatoes with carrots on white plate sitting on red and white checkered table cloth for Instant pot tri-tip roast recipe